Apicurio/apicurio.github.io/_posts/2021-05-28-registry-security.md

 ---

-Hey everyone, in Apicurio Registry 2.0.0.Final we've introduced support for some new security features.
+Hey everyone, in Apicurio Registry 2.0.0.
+Finally we've introduced support for some new security features.
 In this blog post, I will explain these concepts and show you how to configure them.

 ---